9 Ontario Statutory Holidays in 2022 Applicable to Employers

 - Vacation leave: Statutory public holiday days are in addition to vacation time off

-It is important to note that the rate for statutory holidays is only applicable to employees having worked four work weeks prior to the work week to which the holiday occurs.
+It is important to note that the rate for statutory holidays is only applicable to employees having worked four work weeks prior to the work week in which the holiday occurs.
 However, with reasonable cause, an employee is legally allowed to be absent from work and still qualify for public holiday entitlements.
 Regular wages do not include overtime or premium pay.

 Does your employee handbook include a policy for statutory holiday time off?